Invoca/developer-docs/source/api_documentation/call_api/_get_call_transcript_caller_agent_block.rst

   .. code-block:: json

      [
-       {
-        agent: "Which Color?, Okay I will look into that, Goodbye!",
-        caller: "Orange, Awesome thank you, Have a good one" }
+       { agent: "Which Color?, Okay I will look into that, Goodbye!" }, { caller: "Orange, Awesome thank you, Have a good one" }
      ]